Machine159/My-First-Project-with-Python/README.md

 # My-First-Project-with-Python

-This Hyperskill project showcases basic operations with Python.
+This first Hyperskill project showcases basic operations with Python.